-A major difference between exploratory and scripted testing is in design.
+A major difference between exploratory and scripted testing is in the test design.
 Designing differs from scripting in that while the test has specific parameters or rules, it is not done in a preset path or prescribed manner.
 Exploratory testers are able to conduct the test in a way which they deem fit and do not have a desired or expected outcome.
-Often times, the exploratory testing technique leads to developing more rigorous, scripted test scenarios over time.
+Oftentimes, the exploratory testing technique leads to developing more rigorous, scripted test scenarios over time.

-Designing also affords testers and test managers the option to map out the various techniques a tester might use.
-This could mean the device, circumstances or conditions if that has not been established yet by the test requester.
-Traditionally however, testers and test teams map out the timeboxing of the test, the number of testers needed and other important pieces of the test cycle.
-The test cycle still is not a formal test case base nor is the tester writing out test cases during the testing itself.
+Designing also affords teams the option to map out the various techniques a tester might use.
+Test management can help decide the device, circumstances, or conditions if that has not been established yet by the test requester.
+Traditionally however, testers and test teams map out a time box of the test, the number of testers needed and other important pieces of the cycle.
+The cycle is still not a formal test case base nor is the tester writing out test cases during the testing itself.
 Testers can use notes, mindmaps, flowcharts, decision tables or any manner of organisational tools at their disposal.

-Finally, the tester is given the freedom to complete the test as he or she feels free to do so.
-As soon as the test is written or requested (note: not a test case), the test can be conducted.
+Finally, the tester is given the freedom to complete the test as they feel free to.
+As soon as the test idea is written or requested, it can be conducted.
 This freedom means that nobody is waiting for scripted requirements and creative work can begin.
-A tester then is observing and learning about the application or website.
-They are probing and exploring how functions work, how they interact with one another and how those pieces work together so that further exploration can take place.
+The tester can start observing and learning about the application or website.
+They’ll probe and explore how functions work, how they interact with one another and how those pieces work together so that further exploration can take place.
 Results are then compiled and reported back through the appropriate methods.

-Exploratory testing is a form of testing that encourages and rewards both the product designed and tester by allowing an unconstricted approach to finding bugs.
-This is stark difference between exploratory testing and adhoc testing although frequently the two are construed to mean the same thing.
+This method of test execution encourages and rewards both the product designed and tester by allowing an unconstricted approach to finding bugs.
+There is a stark difference between exploratory testing and adhoc testing although frequently the two are construed to mean the same thing.
 Adhoc approaches are distinguished by their lack of defined process and approaches.